 Triggers without trauma

 While most people can point to some significant trauma that triggered the onset of severe fibromyalgia symptoms, some people cannot trace things back to any specific occurrence.
-This isnīt unusual, as sometimes the problem is triggered by prolonged stress instead of an acute episode of some kind.
-Being able to point to a specific trigger can be helpful psychologically, as it may explain to you why you found yourself suddenly suffering from pain and fatigue but not finding a trigger does not mean that you donīt really have fibromyalgia.
+This isn't unusual, as sometimes the problem is triggered by prolonged stress instead of an acute episode of some kind.
+Being able to point to a specific trigger can be helpful psychologically, as it may explain to you why you found yourself suddenly suffering from pain and fatigue – but not finding a trigger does not mean that you don't really have fibromyalgia.

 What is Fibromyalgia?

 Fibromyalgia is a relatively recent term for a common rheumatic disease that was previouly called soft tissue rheumatisem, fibrositis, or nonarticular rheumatism.
 Some statistics claim 3 to 6 million Americans are affected.
 Women may be affected four times more often than men.
 Fibromyalgia attacks the soft tissue- the muscles, tendons, and ligaments.
 Fibromyalgia is pain all over your body with a positive painful announcement on up to 18 specific points used to help diagnose the condition.
-It can mimic many other medical problems everything from allergies to chronic fatigue syndrome, lupus, multiple sclerosis and more.
+It can mimic many other medical problems – everything from allergies to chronic fatigue syndrome, lupus, multiple sclerosis and more.
 Your doctor should not only check to see that you have the tender points that are the one indisputable hallmark of fibromyalgia, but also do blood tests to eliminate other possibilities.
-MSM, organic sulfur, cannot cure this major painful condition.
-But MSM is an excellent source of safe and substantial relief.
-This great benefit comes from MSMīs pain reducing, anti-inflammatory, and increased blood-supply properties.

 Trigger points